 Questions and Rhetoric in the Greek New Testament is a helpful and thorough examination of questions in the Greek New Testament, seen from the standpoint of grammatical, semantic, and linguistic analysis, with special emphasis on their rhetorical effects.
 It includes charts, tools, and lists that explain and categorize the almost 1000 questions in the Greek New Testament.

-This book releases Spring 2016 from Zondervan.
+Releases Spring 2017 from Zondervan.

 In The Questions of Jesus in John Douglas Estes crafts a theory of question-asking based on insights from ancient rhetoric and modern linguistics in order to investigate the logical and rhetorical purposes of Jesus' questions in the Fourth Gospel.